bermed28/bermed28/README.md

 <details>
   <summary>Project Information</summary>
   <ul>
-  <li>In this GitHub Profile you will see that I will upload some personal projects, as well as some classwork projects from the courses I'm taking this semester.</li>
+  <li>In this GitHub Profile you will see that I will upload some personal projects, as well as some classwork projects from the courses made while I was studying at UPRM.</li>
-  <li>Below is a table showing some projects I am working on that are in development or are ready to go!</li>
+  <li>Below is a table showing some projects that showcase my skills and progress as ana engineer</li>
-    <li>Projects that are marked as <strong>Done</strong> have their repo's available to see in this profile, the one's that are <strong>In Progress</strong> are mostly private, so you'll have to wait a bit more to find out what were developing!
-So keep checking this profile to see what's changed and feel free to contact me any time!</li>
   </ul>
 <table class="tg">
 <thead>